SedenionCas/example-plugin/README.md

 - Network access.
 Clearly indicate what data is sent where and why
 - Static ads or popups
 - Server-side telemetry.
 Link to the privacy policy must be included.
-- Closed source code.
-We will handle this on a case by case basis.

 ## Removing plugins and themes
 In case of a policy violation, we may attempt to contact the developer and provide a reasonable timeframe for them to resolve the problem.